Frequently Asked Questions

 Dream 100: 100.2 FM

 If weather conditions should deteriorate badly once the children are already in school please first check the school’s website to check for any new message that has been posted on the home page.
 Please try to avoid calling the school office for information.
 It is very difficult to function with such a high volume of incoming calls.
-Parents will receive an email and message through Class Dojo.
+Parents will receive a text or email.

 If we decide we must close early, we will inform the radio stations (again, BBC Essex will update their website before any broadcasts take place) and also text & email parents.